cheeseman-lab/OpticalPooledScreens/example_analysis/merge_3/README.md

 - ops package modules:
   - ops.firesnake: For wrappers used in the Snakemake workflow
       - ops.triangle_hash: For triangle-based point matching
-  - ops.qc: For quality control functions
+  - ops.qc and ops.merge_utils: For quality control functions and downstream processing

 ## Notes